 Our experienced staff and paid contractors can help eligible Texans with disabilities access services so they can:

-- Live independently in their own homes or communities
+- Live independently in their own homes or communities.

-- Prepare for and find jobs
+- Prepare for and find jobs.

-- Provide medical equipment and assistive devices
+- Access medical equipment and assistive devices.

-- Determine eligibility for Supplemental Security Income
+- Determine their eligibility for Supplemental Security Income.

-Federal Programs for People with Disabilities
+Programs for People With Disabilities

 Eligible people with disabilities may qualify for federal and state programs that pay benefits, pay health care costs or provide food.
 If you are not already signed up for one of these programs, visit the sites below to find out if you might be eligible or to apply for benefits.